Regorafenib (Stivarga®)

 High blood pressure

 This treatment may cause high blood pressure.
-Your doctor or nurse will check your blood pressure regularly during your treatment.
+You will have regular blood pressure checks during your treatment, or you may be able to check it at home.

 Effects on the liver